Romance (Camila Cabello album): Critical reception

 Romance was met with generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 71 based on 12 reviews, indicating "generally favorable reviews".
 The review aggregator site AnyDecentMusic? compiled 10 reviews and gave the album an average of 6.1 out of 10, based on their assessment of the critical consensus.

-Matt Collar of AllMusic said that the album was about "Cabello feeling loved and seen by someone else" and "just as much about her seeing and understanding herself as an artist" while naming the record "compelling."
-Chris Willman of Variety opined that "Romance is a record that "bumps her up a level as an artist, without trying to advance her into maturity too fast.
-Those closing tracks do set you up, anyway, for larger leaps."
-He named a majority of the album's tracks as being in "good-to-great range" and that she is "proving more expressive as a singer."
-Adam White of The Independent considered the album a "marked improvement on the pick'n'mix anonymity of her 2018 debut", adding that while not everything works on the record, "there is an obvious through line connecting the majority of its tracks".
-Kitty Empire of The Observer named the album "giddy, frisky fun but not to the point of nausea."
+Matt Collar of AllMusic declared that Romance was about "Cabello feeling loved and seen by someone else" and "just as much about her seeing and understanding herself as an artist", while naming the record "compelling."
+Varietys Chris Willman opined that the album "bumps her up a level as an artist, without trying to advance her into maturity too fast".
+He named a majority of the album's tracks as being in "good-to-great range" and that she is "proving more expressive as a singer".
+The Independent author Adam White considered it a "marked improvement on the pick'n'mix anonymity of her 2018 debut", adding that while not everything works on the record, "there is an obvious through line connecting the majority of its tracks."
+Kitty Empire of The Observer named the album "giddy, frisky fun but not to the point of nausea".
+Writing for Rolling Stone, Lucas Villa named Romance "revelatory", while feeling that Cabello deepened her songwriting on it.
+Will Hodgkinson of The Times called the album "efficient pop that maximises the froth", while Irene Monokandilos of Consequence felt Cabello's "growth [was] on full display" and felt the record was at its best when in "riskier, seedier, quieter territory" but felt that she "plays it safe" and that it is "an album of mostly bark and scant bite".
+She concluded her review by calling it "a solid, sexually charged sophomore entry that places growth at center-stage and keeps us wanting more without going limp".

-Writing for Rolling Stone, Lucas Villa named the album "revelatory" while feeling that Cabello deepened her songwriting on Romance.
-Will Hodgkinson of The Times called the record "efficient pop that maximises the froth."
-Irene Monokandilos of Consequence of Sound felt Cabello's "growth [was] on full display" and felt the record was at its best when in "riskier, seedier, quieter territory" but felt that she "plays it safe" and that it is "an album of mostly bark and scant bite."
-She ended her review by calling it "a solid, sexually charged sophomore entry that places growth at center-stage and keeps us wanting more without going limp."
-In a mixed review, Hannah Mylrea of NME stated that the album "shines during these more upbeat, fun moments" but "is less successful when Cabello tries to show the side of romance where you're falling head over heels or doubting a relationship."
-Writing for Pitchfork, Stefanie Fernández said the album "follows the same pristine pop cues" of her debut and "imbues them with a vision about love so universalized it blurs it out of focus".
-Fernández felt Romance "succeeds in tracks that capture love's fleeting minutiae", but the "inconsistent" production and "overproduced" songs leave "too much space where Cabello is overshadowed."
-Chris DeVille of Stereogum named Romance "an overall stronger album than Camila but felt it was "a lot easier to like than to love" and that it was not as "transfixing as the love that inspired it."
+In a mixed review, Hannah Mylrea of NME stated that Romance "shines during these more upbeat, fun moments" but "is less successful when Cabello tries to show the side of romance where you're falling head over heels or doubting a relationship".
+Writing for Pitchfork, Stefanie Fernández noted it "follows the same pristine pop cues" of her debut and "imbues them with a vision about love so universalized it blurs it out of focus"; Fernández felt the album "succeeds in tracks that capture love's fleeting minutiae", but the "inconsistent" production and "overproduced" songs leave "too much space where Cabello is overshadowed".
+Stereogums Chris DeVille named Romance "an overall stronger album than Camila", but felt it was "a lot easier to like than to love" and that it was not as "transfixing as the love that inspired it".